Del Norte International Airport

 📖 Plain English Explanation:

 This is the base forecast condition.
-Winds from the East-Southeast (110°) at 10 kt.
+Winds from the Southeast (140°) at 10 kt.
 Visibility will be excellent at more than 6SM.
-Broken clouds at 20000 feet.
+Scattered clouds at 4000 feet, Scattered clouds at 8000 feet, Broken clouds at 20000 feet.
 Conditions will be suitable for Visual Flight Rules (VFR) operations.

 VFR